Creamy Turkey Barley Soup

 Step 5: Add Parsley Stir in the fresh parsley for a splash of color.

 Step 6: Season and Serve.
 Add salt and pepper and give it taste.
 Adjust as needed and then serve.
+For an added crunch, top with crunchy cornbread croutons.
 Enjoy!

 Soup-er Toppings & Serving Suggestions

 I love this turkey soup with barley for a quick weeknight family dinner or a potluck in the winter season.
 I have also used this recipe the day after Thanksgiving to get the most out of my leftover turkey!
-Save that carcass and make fresh turkey broth, then put it to great use with this recipe or my turkey and wild rice soup.
+Save that carcass and make fresh turkey broth, then put it to great use with this recipe or my Instant Pot turkey chili.

-- Serve with crusty bread, a slice of sourdough, or crackers.
+- Serve with crusty dinner rolls, a slice of sourdough, or freshly baked pumpkin corn muffins.

-- If you're really hungry, serve with a healthy prosciutto sandwich or a batch of pumpkin cornbread muffins.
+- If you're really hungry, serve with a healthy prosciutto sandwich or grilled cheese sandwich with brie.

 Monitor the time closely, make sure you have the right liquid ratio, and avoid over-stirring it while it cooks.
 Pearl barley cooks faster, making it less prone to becoming mushy.